Doctor speaks with smiling transgender woman

 Recovery After Vaginoplasty

-After surgery, you will be admitted to the hospital for about five or six days.
+After surgery, you will be admitted to the hospital, and the days spent at the hospital will be dependent on the surgery performed and your personal recovery.
 You will spend most of this time in bed recovering.
-As you get closer to discharge, you will begin sitting and walking around.
-Your care team will monitor your pain, and make sure you are healing appropriately and able to go to the bathroom and walk.
+Your care team will monitor your pain, and make sure you are healing appropriately and are able to go to the bathroom and walk.

-On average, it can take six to eight weeks to recover from a vaginoplasty.
-Every patient’s recovery is different, but proper home hygiene and postoperative care will give you the best chance for a faster recovery.
+On average, you will need to take 6-8 weeks off of work, and it can up to a year to fully recover from vaginoplasty.
+Every person’s recovery is different, but proper home hygiene and postoperative care will give you the best chance for a faster recovery.
+Patients who have had vaginoplasties need to stay within a 90-minute drive of the hospital for four weeks after surgery so doctors can follow up and address any issues.

 Will I have a catheter?